savonarola/emqx/apps/emqx_durable_timer/README.md

 - `heartbeat_interval`: Node heartbeat interval in milliseconds.
   Default: 5000 ms.
-- `missed_heartbeats`: If remote node fails to update the heartbeat withing this period of time (in ms), it's considered down.
+- `missed_heartbeats`: If remote node fails to update the heartbeat this many times in a row, it's considered down.
-  Default: 30_000 ms.
+  Default: 5.
 - `replay_retry_interval`: Timers are executed by replaying a DS topic.
   When fetching batches from DS fails, last batch will be retried after this interval.